-Author of 'The Blind Side’ Gives His Take on Michael Oher’s Allegations
+Why Blind Side Author Should Mind His Own Damn Business

 Lewis said that ultimately after agent fees and taxes, he and the Tuohy family received around $350,000 each from the profits of the movie.
 Lewis said the Tuohys planned to share the royalties among the family members, including Oher, but Oher began declining his royalty checks, Lewis said.
 Lewis said he believed the Tuohy family had deposited Oher’s share in a trust fund for Oher’s son.

+If you’ve ever written a book and got a book deal from a big publisher, you’d know that there’s a good chance you will not know how much everybody eventually received.
+But that’s not our point or argument, regarding Lewis needing to keep quiet about things he doesnt know.
+Keep reading.

 During the interview with the Post, Lewis also said, “Everybody should be mad at the Hollywood studio system.
 Michael Oher should join the writer’s strike.
-It’s outrageous how Hollywood accounting works, but the money is not in the Tuohys’ pockets.
+It’s outrageous how Hollywood accounting works, but the money is not in the Tuohys’ pockets.”

 He later said, “What I feel really sad about is I watched the whole thing up close.
 They showered him with resources and love.
 That he’s suspicious of them is breathtaking.
 The state of mind one has to be in to do that — I feel sad for him.”